GURUFOCUS.COM » STOCK LIST » Industrials » Transportation » Janel Corp (OTCPK:JANL) » Definitions » Cyclically Adjusted Book per Share

 80 Eighth Avenue, New York, NY, USA, 10011

 Janel Corp is a holding company.
 The company's operating segments include Logistics Services, Manufacturing, and Life Sciences.
-The logistics Services segment is a full-service provider of cargo transportation logistics management services, including freight forwarding via air, ocean, and land-based carriers, customs brokerage services, warehousing, and distribution services.
-The Manufacturing segment is engaged in manufacturing and distributing industrial mixing equipment and apparatus for specific applications within various industries.
+The logistics Services segment is a full-service provider of cargo transportation logistics management services, including freight forwarding via air, ocean, land-based carriers, customs brokerage services, warehousing, and distribution services.
+The Manufacturing segment manufactures and distributes industrial mixing equipment and apparatus for specific applications within various industries.
 The Life Sciences segment manufactures and distributes monoclonal and polyclonal antibodies, diagnostic reagents, and other immunoreagents for biomedical research.
 It generates maximum revenue from the Logistics Services segment.

 Executives